jimin-kiim/camera-calibration-opencv/README.md

 ### 2. Install OpenCV </br>
 The file, `requirements.txt` doesn't contain `opencv-python`.
 It's because we can also install it with `pip install` but for better stability to use `gstreamer`, downloading the source file from the OpenCV website and building the codes manually is recommended.
 The link for the source code and the guidance to use it is as follows:
     https://docs.opencv.org/4.x/da/df6/tutorial_py_table_of_contents_setup.html

+## Run

+run the final cell of the `ipynb file` or execute the `py file`.

+### 1. to Correct the distortion of an image:
+- source code: `calibration.py`
+- source code with comments to understand the process: `calibration.ipynb`

+### 2. to Calibrate the camera with a video file:
+- source code: `calibration_with_mp4.py`
+- source code with comments to understand the process: `calibration_with_mjepg.ipynb`

+### 3. to record a video with a camera
+- source code: `video_recording.py`
+- source code with comments to understand the process: `video_recording.ipynb`